-The Annotation for Transparent Inquiry (ATI) Initiative investigates ATI’s contribution to openness, evaluates the challenges that its use poses, and gathers information to inform future development of ATI and its underlying technology.
-The Qualitative Data Repository (QDR) and Cambridge University Press are partnering on the initiative, which is supported by generous funding from the National Science Foundation and the Robert Wood Johnson Foundation.
+The Annotation for Transparent Inquiry (ATI) Initiative investigated ATI’s contribution to openness, evaluates the challenges that its use poses, and gathers information to inform future development of ATI and its underlying technology.
+The Qualitative Data Repository (QDR), the non-profit technology firm Hypothesis, and Cambridge University Press partnered on the initiative, which was supported by generous funding from the National Science Foundation and the Robert Wood Johnson Foundation.

 Calls have been issued across the academic and policy communities for increased data sharing and research transparency.
 Policy interventions by the White House, the National Science Foundation (NSF), the National Institutes of Health (NIH), and others have mandated greater openness.
 Academic publishers, journals, and funding organizations are likewise requiring that authors and grantees share the data underlying their inquiries and conclusions.
 Exciting technological developments make it possible to meet these expectations.

 Qualitative data – drawn from text, audio, video, and/or images – provide compelling direct evidence to support different kinds of inferences and interpretations.
 However, making publications based on qualitative sources more transparent presents a variety of challenges to both authors and readers, given the context-dependent nature of such sources, and the copyright and human participant challenges that sharing them can pose.
 The fact that such data (and their analysis) are typically interwoven throughout the text of publications likewise complicates deploying them in appropriate places and ways.